 - ½ Garlic clove-diced extra small

-Mix all these together, adjust the flavor to your liking, serve in a small sauce bowl on the side of the finished Thai basil chicken.
+Mix all these, adjust the flavor to your liking, and serve in a small sauce bowl on the side of the finished Thai basil chicken.
 Enjoy!

 Side 3: Cooked Jasmine rice, optional but highly recommended

-Side 4: Sliced cucumber-helps cool off the spiciness, this is optional
+Side 4: Sliced cucumber helps cool off the spiciness.

 Enjoy your Thai basil chicken or Pad Kra Pao!
 It’s an awesome breakfast dish.
-Hearty but not too heavy and it's full of protein from the meat, eggs and green beans.
+This recipe is not too heavy and full of protein from meat, eggs, and green beans.
 Thai basil chicken is one of our family favorites for a weekend brunch.